dash61/BlueBirdRealty/README.md

 - First house in 'New Listings' on home page - Photo by adriana carles on Unsplash
 - Second house in 'New Listings' on home page - Photo by Gus Ruballo on Unsplash
 - Third house in 'New Listings' on home page - Photo by Scott Webb on Unsplash
+- House pictures on map page are from Flickr